Ragazzi Wine List

 About the Ragazzi Wine List

 Where sister bars Dear Sainte Eloise and Love Tilly Devine focus on the French & Australian respectively, Ragazzi is a loose celebration of the Italian.
-Within the context of minimal intervention & sustainable viticulture, this 300 strong list shines a light on small Italian producers, and small Australian producers working with Italian varietals.
+Within the context of minimal intervention & sustainable viticulture, this 300 strong list shines a light on small Italian producers, and small Australian producers working with Italian varieties.

 They’ve not been too strict with the brief here.
 Champagne and Burgundy have muscled their way in, as has the odd Australian riesling.
 You won’t find any German examples, but you will find plenty of skin contact Georgians.
 It’s an interesting list, using Italian regions as a reference point for style, which sees international whites like Muscadet & Australian Savagnin pulled in under Northern Italy, and the richer, more full-bodied whites of Burgundy listed alongside the Falanghinas and Zibbibos of the South.

 Frustrating for those looking to find Chardonnays in one place, or even for those who see more similarity between Etna Bianco and Chablis than say, Frappato & Barossa Shiraz, it’s a list that kickstarts a conversation.
 Fundamentally, it’s a solid collection of natural Italian wines, and while the format takes a bit of navigating, it’s fun and original.
-Fortunately, the staff are extremely well versed so throw them a brief, and they’ll nail it.